Schools that are Implementing STEM Guitar Building Programs

 The National STEM Guitar Project, in partnership with NSF Advanced Technological Education (ATE) Centers with funding provided through a grant from The National Science Foundation (#1700531, #1304405, & #0903336), hosts innovative Guitar Building Institutes throughout the US.
 Five-day institutes, combined with additional instructional activities comprising 80 hours, provide middle, high school, and postsecondary faculty training on science, technology, engineering and math (STEM) applications as they relate to the guitar.
 The institutes present and teach participants hands-on, applied learning techniques to help engage students and spark excitement for learning STEM subject matter.

 Summer 2018 Electric Guitar Institutes

-Click here to apply for the Summer 2018 Electric Guitar Institutes listed below.
+Applications for Summer 2018 Electric Guitar Institutes are now closed.

 Summer 2018 CNC Institutes